 NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions

-Device fingerprints are extremely attractive hardware security functions for anti-counterfeiting, device identification and authentication, two-factor authentication and so on.
-Given the ubiquity of memory in commodity electronic devices, fingerprinting memory is a compelling proposition, especially for low-end Internet of Things (IoT) devices where cryptographic modules are often unavailable.
-However, fingerprints in security functions are challenged by the inexact reproductions of fingerprints from the same device at different time instances due to various noise sources causing small but unpredictable variations in fingerprints measurements.
-Our study formulates a novel and pragmatic approach to achieve the elusive goal of affording highly reliable fingerprints from device memories.
-We investigate the transformation of raw fingerprints into a noise-tolerant space where the generation of fingerprints from memory biometrics is intrinsically highly reliable.
-Further, we derive formal performance bounds to support practitioners to adopt our methods for practical applications.
+Building hardware security primitives with on-device memory fingerprints is a compelling proposition given the ubiquity of memory in electronic devices, especially for low-end Internet of Things devices for which cryptographic modules are often unavailable.
+However, the use of fingerprints in security functions is challenged by the small, but unpredictable variations in fingerprint reproductions from the same device due to measurement noise.
+Our study formulates a novel and pragmatic approach to achieve highly reliable fingerprints from device memories.
+We investigate the transformation of raw fingerprints into a noise-tolerant space where the generation of fingerprints is intrinsically highly reliable.
+We derive formal performance bounds to support practitioners to easily adopt our methods for applications.
 Subsequently, we demonstrate the expressive power of our formalization by using it to investigate the practicability of extracting noise-tolerant fingerprints from commodity devices.
-We have employed a set of 38 memory chips including SRAM, Flash and EEPROM ubiquitously embedded in low-end commodity devices from 6 different manufacturers for experimental validations.
-Our results demonstrate that noise-tolerant fingerprints---achieving a key failure rate less than 10e-6---can always be efficiently afforded from tested memories with a single fingerprint snap-shot enrollment.
-Further, we employ a low-cost wearable Bluetooth inertial sensor and demonstrate a practical, end-to-end implementation of a remote attestation security function built upon a root key from noise-tolerant SRAM fingerprints generated on demand and at run-time.
+Together with extensive simulations, we have employed 119 chips from five different manufacturers for extensive experimental validations.
+Our results, including an end-to-end implementation demonstration with a low-cost wearable Bluetooth inertial sensor capable of on-demand and runtime key generation, show that key generators with failure rates less than $10^-6$ can be efficiently obtained with noise-tolerant fingerprints with a single fingerprint snapshot to support ease-of-enrollment.

 Data Collection Description